LDSSA/batch3-wave1-test-solutions/README.md

 # batch3-wave1-test-solutions

-This repo contains proposed solutions for the wave#1 admission test for batch3 of the LDSSA
+This repo contains proposed solutions for the wave#1 admission test for batch3 of the LDSSA.

+It already has most of the relevant information, but it's still WIP :)